chaoma99/lct-tracker/README.md

    http://vision.ucsd.edu/~pdollar/toolbox/doc/index.html

 __________
+Introduction

-'run_tracker' without parameters to choose a video and test the tracker on it.
+The script 'run_tracker' without parameters is to choose a video and test the tracker on it.

-'run_lct2' is the interface for cvpr2013 benchmark
+The script 'run_lct2' is the interface for cvpr2013 benchmark

 The main interface function is 'run_tracker'.
 You can test several configurations (KCF, DCF, MOSSE) by calling it with different commands: